i-am-grub/MultiGP_Toolkit/README.md

 Used to select which class the system will interact with on ***RotorHazard***'s side

-#### Automatically push race results (Checkbox)
+#### Automatically push ZippyQ race results (Checkbox)

-Once the race is saved (or a race is marshaled), automatically push the results to MultiGP
+Once the race is saved (or a race is marshaled), automatically push the race results to MultiGP if ZippyQ criteria is met.
 - Requires the name of the race's class to be exactly the same as the name of the race on MultiGP's side
 - If you set up points in RotorHazard's race format, they will also be transfered to MultiGP
 - This setting is **NOT** influenced by the `MultiGP Race` or `RotorHazard Class` selectors